Where to eat in Tuscany: the best wineries

 Hunting for taste experiences between vineyards and excellent wineries with a restaurant

-Just an hour from Florence, perhaps crossing over into the provinces of Siena and Arezzo, eight major wineries offer guided visits, wine tasting sessions and even the exclusive touch of a refined cuisine based on local products accompanied by their own fine wines.
+Just an hour from Florence, perhaps crossing over into the provinces of Siena and Arezzo, twelve major wineries offer guided visits, wine tasting sessions and even the exclusive touch of a refined cuisine based on local products accompanied by their own fine wines.
 It’s an unforgettable flavour experience.

 CASTELLO DI BROLIO